dannyvankooten/www.dannyvankooten.com/stock-market-return-calculator/stock-market-returns.md

 permalink: /stock-market-return-calculator/
 ---

-Below is an investment return calculator for some (random) indices.
-Historical data is taken from [Yahoo Finance](https://finance.yahoo.com/).
+The form below allows you to calculate your return on investments for various stock market indices, based on historical data taken from [Yahoo Finance](https://finance.yahoo.com/).

 <style type="text/css" scoped>
   label { display: block; font-weight: bold; }